Apellis Pharmaceuticals Q2 2025 Earnings Call Transcript

 Cedric Francois

-Co-Founder, President & CEO at Apellis Pharmaceuticals
+Co-Founder and CEO at Apellis Pharmaceuticals Inc

-The significant milestone that reflects the strength of our science and our ability to deliver for patients.
-Importantly, this approval represents a breakthrough for patients as for the first time they can be treated with a C3 targeting therapy and one that achieves the trifecta of outcomes across all three key markers of these diseases, including proteinuria reduction, EGFR stabilization, and substantial clearance of C3 deposits.
-It also advances care for several underserved populations that previously had no approved treatments, including pediatric patients with C3G, primary iCmPGM patients 12 years and older, and patients with post transplant T3G disease recurrence.
-The launch is now underway, and we are excited to make this transformative medicine available to patients as we expand into rare nephrology.
-Moving then to Cyphovri performance.
+Importantly, this approval represents a breakthrough for patients as for the first time they can be treated with a C3 targeting therapy and one that achieves the trifecta of outcomes across all three key markers of these diseases, including proteinuria reduction, eGFR stabilization, and substantial clearance of C3 deposits.
+It also advances care for several underserved populations that previously had no approved treatments, including pediatric patients with C3G, primary IC-MPGN patients 12 years and older, and patients with post-transplant C3G disease recurrence.
+The launch is now underway and we are excited to make this transformative medicine aVALEable to patients as we expand into rare nephrology.
+Moving then to SYFOVRE performance, we continued to see steady demand growth in the second quarter.
+Total injections, including commercial and free goods, grew by 6% quarter-over-quarter, delivering SYFOVRE revenues of $151 million.

 Cedric Francois